SamGFrendo/Woody/readme.md

 3. The function automaticBlockPlacer() is the start of being able to iterate all the cells on the board, placing different blocks.
 It looks like it runs in 5 thousandths of a milliseconds.

-Interesting points discovered about - when I added an alert inside a loop I couldn't see any change in the UI - This is becuase the DOM doesn't get updated while events are happening - https://javascript.info/event-loop
+Interesting point discovered - when I added an 'alert' inside a loop I couldn't see any change in the UI - This is becuase the DOM doesn't get updated while events are happening - https://javascript.info/event-loop.
+By adding a 'confirm' I could opt out of the loop.

 *************************************************************************************************